johnsonjh/duma/README.md

       use/implement.
 All returned pointers can be passed to `free()`.

 * `DUMA_NEW_0_STRATEGY` - This environment variable controls **DUMA**'s
-  behaviour on C++ operator new with size zero:
+  behavior on C++ operator new with size zero:

   - `2` - return always the same pointer to some protected page
   - `3` - return mid address of a unique protected page (**_default_**)